-SEC. \\\\\.
+2. \\\\\.
 PREVENTING THE IMPLEMENTATION OF NEW ENTITLEMENTS THAT WOULD RAID MEDICARE.

-(a) BAN ON NEW SPENDING TAKING EF-FECT.-
+(a) BAN ON NEW SPENDING TAKING EFFECT.-

-(1) PURPOSE.-The purpose of this section is to require that savings resulting from this Act must fully offset the increase in Federal spending and reductions in revenues resulting from this Act before any such Federal spending increases or revenue reductions can occur.

-(2) IN GENERAL.-Notwithstanding any other provision of this Act, the Secretary of the Treasury and the Secretary of Health and Human Services are prohibited from implementing the provisions of, and amendments made by, sections 1401, 1402, 2001, and 2101, or any other spending increase or revenue reduction provision in this Act until both the Director of the Office of Management and Budget (referred to in this section as "OMB") and the Chief Actuary of the Centers for Medicare and Medicaid Services Office of the Actuary (referred to in this section as "CMS OACT") each certify that they project that all of the projected Federal spending increases and revenue reductions resulting from this Act will be offset by projected savings from this Act.
+(1) PURPOSE.-The purpose of this section is to require that savings resulting from this Act must fully offset the increase in Federal spending and reductions in revenues resulting from this Act before any such Federal (2) IN GENERAL.-Notwithstanding any other provision of this Act, the Secretary of the Treasury and the Secretary of Health the Treasury and the Secretary of Health and Human Services are prohibited from implementing the provisions of, and amendments made by, sections 1401, 1402, 2001, and 2101, or any other spending increase or revenue reduction provision in this Act until both the Director of the Office of Management and Budget (referred to in this section as "OMB") and the Chief Actuary of the Centers for Medicare and Medicaid Services Office of the Actuary (referred to in this section as "CMS OACT") each certify that they project that all of the projected Federal spending increases and revenue reductions resulting from this Act will be offset by projected savings from this Act.